 - 1. The exchange program sponsoring the student must have been approved by the IHSA Board of Directors.
-A list of approved programs for the 2012-13 school term can be found on the IHSA web site (www.ihsa.org). - 2.
-The exchange student must not have completed eight (8) semesters of high school attendance or its equivalent. - 3.
-The exchange student must not have completed and/or be a graduate from the culminating grade of high school (secondary) education in his/her home country.
+A list of approved programs for the current school term can be found on the IHSA web site (www.ihsa.org). - 2.
+The exchange student must not have completed eight (8) semesters of high school attendance or its equivalent.